 If one parent has schizophrenia, your risk of getting the condition is about 10%.
 Having more than one family member with it raises your risk.

+Myth No. 5: People with schizophrenia aren’t smart.
 Some studies have found that people with the condition have more trouble on tests of mental skills such as attention, learning, and memory.
 But that doesn't mean they're not intelligent.

 Many creative and smart people throughout history have had schizophrenia, such as Russian ballet dancer Vaslav Nijinsky and Nobel Prize-winning mathematician John Nash.
 Scientists are even looking into links between genes that may be related to both psychosis and creativity.

 Myth No. 6: If you have schizophrenia, you belong in a mental hospital.
 There was a time when people with mental illnesses were sent to asylums or even prisons.
 But now that experts know more about this disease, fewer people need to be placed in long-term mental health facilities.

 Myth No. 7: You can't hold a job if you have it.
 Schizophrenia can make it harder for you to land a job and go to work every day.
 But with the right treatment, many people can find a position that fits their skills and abilities.